olebole/irafdoc/doc/onedspec.specwcs.rst

   <p>
   The multispec coordinate system is always two dimensional though there may be an independent third axis.
-The two axes are coupled and they both have axis type <tt>"multispec"</tt>.
+The two axes are coupled and they both have axis type <span style="font-family: monospace;">"multispec"</span>.
 When the image is one dimensional the physical line is given by the dimensional reduction keyword WAXMAP.
 The second, line axis, has world coordinates of aperture number.
 The aperture numbers are integer values and need not be in any particular order but do need to be